nucypher/pyUmbral/README.rst

     $ pipenv install

-Post-installation, you can activate the project virtual environment in your current terminal session by running :bash:`pipenv shell`.
+Post-installation, you can activate the project virtual environment in your current terminal session by running ``pipenv shell``.

-For more information on pipenv, find the official documentation here: https://docs.pipenv.org/.
+For more information on ``pipenv``, find the official documentation here: https://docs.pipenv.org/.

 Academic Whitepaper